Rud Rennie: Military service

-Upon America's declaration of war against Germany on 6 April 1917, in his sophomore year, Rennie withdrew to enlist.
-He signed into the New York National Guard on 27 April 1917 and was mustered in as a Private in the 29th Company, 8th Regiment, of the United States Army Coast Artillery Corps on 22 July 1917.
-After training, he was assigned to Battery C, 58th Artillery, of the Coastal Artillery Corps at Fort Schuyler, the retired Civil War coastal battery guarding the junction of Long Island Sound and the East River.
-Rennie made Private First Class on 1 February 1918.
-Then, serving overseas between 10 May 1918 to 27 April 1919, he was promoted to Corporal on 1 October 1918 and Sergeant on 24 November 1918.
+Upon America's declaration of war against Germany on April 6, 1917, in his sophomore year, Rennie withdrew to enlist.
+He signed into the New York National Guard on April 27, 1917 and was mustered in as a private in the 29th Company, 8th Regiment, of the United States Army Coast Artillery Corps on July 22, 1917.
+After training, he was assigned to Battery C, 58th Artillery, of the Coastal Artillery Corps at Fort Schuyler.
+Rennie made Private First Class on February 1, 1918.
+He served overseas between May 10, 1918 to April 27, 1919.
+He was promoted to Corporal on October 1 1918 and Sergeant on November 24, 1918.

-Engagements of the American Expeditionary Forces in France (Gen. John J. Pershing, commanding) in which he participated included St. Mihiel (12-21 September 1918), trench and tank combat against German defensive positions in northeast France, hampered by driving rain, mounting mud, and overstretched supply lines; Meuse-Argonne (26 September 1918 – 11 November 1918) frontal assaults village to village on the Western Front and through the Argonne Forest; and, post-Armistice, the general defense duty recognized as "Defensive Sector."
+Engagements of the American Expeditionary Forces in France in which he participated included St. Mihiel, Meuse-Argonne.
+Post-Armistice, he participated in the general defense duty recognized as "Defensive Sector."
 For his service Rennie was awarded the Victory Medal with Service Clasps.
-Even in active duty in an artillery crew, Rennie was obsessed by the writing bug.
-His wartime journals contain multiple references to a beginning freelance journalism career, with submissions of poems, short stories, and articles to magazines and newspapers.
+He continued to write while serving in active duty.
+His wartime journals contain multiple references to his beginning freelance journalism career, with submissions of poems, short stories, and articles to magazines and newspapers.
 Rennie was honorably discharged after return to the U.S. in May 1919.